awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

    sudo status amazon-ssm-agent
    ```

-1. Run the following commands if the previous command returned "amazon\-ssm\-agent is stopped\."
+1. Run the following commands if the previous command returned amazon\-ssm\-agent is stopped\.

    1. Start the service\.